aceade/AceadePathfinding/README.md

 ## Component Overview
 The basic component of this is the Node class.
 Each Node has several variables: a position, a height, the illumination at that node and whether or not a unit can actually walk there.
 I did have a collection of other Nodes, representing the immediate neighbours, but this has been removed due to serialisation problems.
+However, that's been moved into the NavigationMesh component.

 A NavigationMesh is simply a collection of Nodes.
 I have chosen to use a Dictionary, with the Nodes acting as values and their positions acting as keys, as the Nodes must have unique positions.
 The NavigationMesh currently contains methods to